bloominstituteoftechnology/Sprint-Challenge--Data-Structures-Python/README.md

 #### Task 3.
 Reverse a Linked List

-Inside of the `reverse` directory, you'll find a basic implementation of a Singly Linked List. _Without_ making it a Doubly Linked List (adding a tail attribute), complete the `reverse_list()` function within `reverse/reverse.py` reverse the contents of the list using recursion, *not a loop.*
+Inside of the `reverse` directory, you'll find a basic implementation of a Singly Linked List. _Without_ making it a Doubly Linked List (adding a tail attribute), complete the `reverse_list()` function within `reverse/reverse.py`.

 For example,
 ```